top of page

 ELDER-LAW PLANNING

-A Guardianship is when the court will appoint a fiduciary to make decisions for someone that lacks the capacity to make their own decisions.
+A Guardianship is when the court appoints a fiduciary to make decisions for someone that lacks the capacity to make their own decisions.
 A guardian is appointed to protect that individual's rights and manage their assets.
 The guardian can be appointed to manage the person (their care, health, etc.), their property (assets, finances, etc.), or both.

 When there is no family member or person that is able or willing to serve, the court appoints a professional guardian to act as fiduciary for the individual lacking capacity.
 Professional guardians must undergo a background check, submit an annual credit report, pass an examination, and obtain and maintain a surety bond on an annual basis.

 Florida Courts view a Guardianship proceeding as a last resort.
 Courts urge to find the least restrictive alternative before filing for Guardianship.
-When you consult with us, we will review your loved one’s alternatives to insure they receive the best care and attention while preserving their rights with dignity.
+When you consult with us, we will review your loved one’s alternatives to ensure they receive the best care and attention while preserving their rights with dignity.

 bottom of page